 The first time a hurricane destroyed B.J.
 Frazier’s house, he was, he estimates, six years old.

 It wasn’t the only time he lost a house to the disaster.
-Beaufort is on one of the tiny peninsulas on the east coast of North Carolina, just inland from the Atlantic Ocean.
+His hometown of Beaufort is on one of the tiny peninsulas on the east coast of North Carolina, just inland from the Atlantic Ocean.

 Frazier, now a high school football coach, doesn’t recall everything about the first time he lost a home, but he remembers returning after evacuating and seeing the wreckage.

 “We came back to our house and I had absolutely nothing.
 My dad looked at me and he goes, ‘I want you to just go in your room, get your toys that you can get, the ones that didn’t get flooded,’” he said.

 But then his dad added one more thing: “All we can do is control what we can control.”

 “That’s something I’ve always took with me,” Frazier said.
 “Control what I can control, and everything else is going to take care of itself.”

 Fifteen years later, as Hurricane Florence floods the coast of North Carolina, Frazier tries to pass this life experience onto his athletes at East Carteret High School.